Wishoje/e-resonate/README.md

 Notes:
 - Fonts are not the same as on the mocks since it was hard to find them.
-- Maximum ViewPort is set to 1440px but we might want to expand that for larger screens and also add tablet screens as well.
+- Maximum ViewPort is set to 1440px for the form because of the width of the backround image (not sure if that is how we want for larger screens than 1440px) - please let me know if that needs to be fixed.